You'll Be Back: Style

+The song's lyrics anticipate the imminent British invasion of New York City covered in the next song, "Right Hand Man".

 Critical reception

 Vibe deemed it a "sunny, playful take on the airing of grievances".
 The Hollywood Reporter wrote that the "melodically rich number" has "sardonic humor".
 The Daily Review wrote that any Australian thinking about the possibility of a republic will thoroughly enjoy King George's "bemoaning" of the revolutionary war.
 The New York Times deemed it "sneering yet wonderfully breezy".
 The American Conservative praised it as a "brilliant... creepy stalker ballad".